memory5ty7/rnbstyle-hge-editor/Instructions.md

 You can freely add Area Names to the Sheets.
 As long as the cell of the first column is empty, the cell will be disregarded by the parser.

+#### Splits

+If you want to split the documentation into different parts, just duplicate an already formatted Sheet.
+The tool will convert every csv file in the [csv folder](csv/), it is therefore perfectly compatible with a split documentation.

 ### Formatting

 The Sheets are already formatted "correctly" and the Blank Sheet should be more than enough to write everything you want.